HOW DO YOU PREVENT HIV?

 This video contains important information on PrEP including adherence, side effects and how to get started, and how to stop.

-There is some uncertainty amongst people when it comes to having sex without condoms with someone whose status is different to theirs and the associated risk of contracting and/or transmitting HIV, especially if the HIV-positive partner has a low or undetectable viral load level.
+There is some uncertainty amongst people when it comes to having sex without condoms with someone whose HIV status is different to theirs and the associated risk of contracting and/or transmitting HIV, especially if the HIV-positive partner has a low or undetectable viral load level.
 This section explains what viral load means and what the concept of an undetectable viral load (UVL) means in relation to HIV risk.

 What is Viral Load?